-The intention of the CDL Apprentice program is to address the gender gap.
+The purpose of the CDL Apprentice program is to address the gender gap.
 This is a multi-module program for women-identified individuals including two-spirit, transgender and non-binary people of 14-18 years of age.
 Individuals will have a curiosity for STEM-related topics and a keen interest for how science and technology is transforming the world and the opportunities available to the next generation of leaders.

 CDL provides experiences to foster an entrepreneurial mindset and encourage individuals to challenge themselves and current statistics.
-Women represent 51% of the population yet continue to be underrepresented in technical studies and careers, women lead startups, and only 3% of all venture capital is deployed to women.
+Women represent 51% of the population yet continue to be underrepresented in technical studies and careers, women led startups, and only 3% of all venture capital is deployed to women.
 The CDL community is committed to sharing its collective knowledge and experience to support students in their growth and development.

 Students who apply and are accepted into the program commit to achieving the CDL Apprentice Badge.
 Students register and attend theme-focused modules including: Artificial Intelligence, Ag, Climate, Oceans, Matter, and Health.

 Along with global business leaders, the CDL community includes world-leading scientists, engineers and economists.

 Students will meet peers from across the CDL network and interact with the CDL team and community members.
 An integrated approach of large and small break-out room activities are incorporated into the virtual modules.

 The ideal candidates are young women between 14-18 years of age.
 A curious, open-mind, and enjoys testing ideas and solving problems – someone looking to connect with others with similar interests in STEM, business and entrepreneurship.
 Students must have a parent/guardian sign a participation agreement to access the CDL community.

 The AI Module introduces students to the application of artificial intelligence and machine learning to a wide variety of problems.
-Understanding how pattern detection leads to predication, optimization and automation impacting areas such as: computing hardware, sensors, robotics, computer vision, privacy and digital infrastructure.
+Understanding how pattern detection leads to prediction, optimization and automation impacting areas such as: computing hardware, sensors, robotics, computer vision, privacy and digital infrastructure.